ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This document lists the requirements for either option and indicates the differences between partially and fully persistent data storage where required.

 ### 7.5.1 BPI Storage: Centralized Deployment
+###### BPIINTERNALSTORAGECENTRALIZED

-**[R309]** BPI Storage  MUST support characteristics of commonly utilized enterprise-grade database solutions.
+Since BPIs are typically used in an enterprise context, BPI Storage ideally has characteristics of commonly utilized enterprise-grade database solutions.

 *Characteristics of enterprise-grade database solutions are but not limited to:*
 * *Support for large number (> 1,000) of Parallel Queries*